Recipes Nugget Markets Signature Recipes

 - ¼ cup yellow cornmeal

-- 1 tablespoon salad oil plus ¼ cup for later use
+- 1 tablespoon vegetable oil plus ¼ cup for later use

 - 1 cup clam juice